Complex Frequency as Generalized Eigenvalue: Introduction

 Efforts to extract useful information from the complex-plane representation of the state-space flows of linear systems can be found in \cite{macfarlane1968representation}.
 This reference shows that the trajectory of a linear constant-coefficient second-order system can be mapped onto the complex plane, where the flow is represented by a circle.
 This geometric transformation, which is not limited to second-order systems, allows the dynamic behavior of the system, captured within the structure of the system matrix, to be visualized as a specific locus.
-These loci provide information about the location of the system's eigenvalues and therefore about the stability and oscillatory behavior that the system may exhibit.
+These loci provide information about the stability and oscillatory behavior that the system may exhibit.
 It has also been noted that this mapping is useful in the design of multivariable feedback controllers.
-Building upon these geometrical interpretations, \cite{macfarlane1969use} further analyzed the connection between the eigenvalues of a linear system and components of its power.
+Building upon these geometrical interpretations, \cite{macfarlane1969use} further analyzes the connection between the eigenvalues of a linear system and components of its power.

-More recent works have focused on the development of concepts that provide additional insight into the dynamical behavior of electrical circuits.
+Recent works have focused on the development of concepts that provide additional insight into the dynamical behavior of electrical circuits.
 In particular, reference \cite{milano2021complex} introduces a formulation, called \textit{complex frequency}, that allow extracting additional information about frequency at power system buses.
-The imaginary part of the complex frequency corresponds to variations of the local bus frequency relative to a synchronous reference, while the real part is associated with changes in voltage magnitude.
+The imaginary part of the complex frequency corresponds to variations of the local bus frequency, while the real part is associated with changes in voltage magnitude.

+While the complex frequency concept has provided several insights to the study of ac circuits, in particular, power systems, the fact that complex frequency can be utilized only for two-dimensional vector fields, constitutes a significant limitations.
+To move from two to higher dimensional spaces requires the adoption of Clifford algebra, also known as geometric algebra.

+This algebra has found relevant applications in physics and engineering.
+For example, \cite{Jancewicz:1989} presents a comprehensive rigorous treatment of electrodynamics based on Clifford algebra.
+Reference \cite{castro2010use} utilizes Clifford algebra in circuit analysis and proposes a geometric interpretation of electrical power quantities.
+More recently, \cite{eid2022geometric} proposed a procedure for obtaining a multivector representation of the geometric angular frequency in multiphase electrical systems, known as the Darboux bivector.
+Geometric approaches have also been extensively developed in signal processing and image analysis.
+In particular, \cite{felsberg2001monogenic} introduces the concept of the monogenic signal as a 2D extension of the analytic signal.
+Building upon this framework, \cite{wietzke2008differential} studies the differential geometry of monogenic signal representations, establishing links between geometric structures and local signal features in two-dimensional data.
+More recently, \cite{Dalal:2025} has shown that the eigenfuntions of rotational invariant LTI system can be described with bivectors, which is the natural way to define a rotation in geometric algebra.